New Zealand Bus Travel

 There is thriving tertiary student population has led to a vibrant youth culture (so named 'Scarfies'), consisting of the Dunedin's unique music scene, and more recently a burgeoning boutique fashion industry.
 A strong visual arts community also lives in Dunedin and its environs, notably in Port Chalmers and the other settlements which dot the coast of the Otago Harbour.

-If you want to explore and see New Zealand's unique scenic beauty from Dunedin, there is a range of 'Hop On/Hop Off' Bus and Coach Passes, that provides value for money travel.
+If you want to explore and see New Zealand's unique scenic beauty from Dunedin, there are a range of flexible 'Book As You Go' bus, scenic coach, ferry travel and sightseeing passes giving you value for money travel.